diaa/apg-workshop/_entries/02-01 DBProvision.md

 ```

 You will be asked for 4 questions
-- Admin username for the Jump-box (DNS)
+- Admin username for the jumpbox VM
-- Admin password for the Jump-box
+- Admin password for the jumpbox VM
 - Admin username for the PostgreSQL database (use your name rather than admin/root)
 - Admin password for the PostgreSQL database (Please use strong password)